Engineering a bidirectional power plant to make renewable energy available 24/7.

 They called their new company Baseload Renewables, boldly promoting the idea that rather than just supplementing the grid, renewable energy could be the source of baseload electric power, the minimum level of generation that operates at all times.
 “We don’t even describe what we are making as a battery,” says Woodford.
 “We call it a bi-directional power plant, that can send energy out and also take it in and store it when needed.
 It’s a battery purposely built for the renewable grid.”
 Since the baseload generation accounts for half of all emissions from gas and coal, the company could not only radically transform energy usage but also significantly impact climate change.
 “You won’t talk to anyone who doesn’t think that what we’re trying to do is a little bit crazy,” says Chiang.
 “It’s hugely ambitious, but the impact could be enormous.”

 Baseload Renewables raised a seed round from The Engine in August of 2017, and for a September launch event, they invited, Mateo Jaramillo—a former Tesla executive who initially ran the company’s drivetrain business before leading the creation of Tesla’s Energy Storage group.
 “We all had tremendous respect for Mateo’s role in creating the grid scale energy storage industry and were hoping he might sign on as an advisor or even a board member,” says Chiang.
-Jaramillo initially declined, saying that, while honored by the invitation, he was already working on his own battery company devoted to long-duration energy storage using a different combination of chemicals different from Baseload.
-He had been working with renowned battery researcher Ian Mckay to refine the thinking and in fact, the idea had progressed to the point where Jaramillo had received a term sheet for investment for his company, Verse Energy, the day before, and was planning on finalizing it later that week.
+Jaramillo initially declined, saying that, while honored by the invitation, he was already working on his own battery company devoted to long-duration energy storage using a combination of chemicals different from Baseload.
+He had been working with renowned battery researcher Ian Mckay to refine the thinking and in fact, the idea had progressed to the point where Jaramillo had received a term sheet for investment for his company, Verse Energy, the day before and was planning on finalizing it later that week.